 HDB property buyers using CPF to pay their monthly instalments also get automatically included in the Home Protection Scheme which is basically mortgage insurance with the CPF Board acting as the insurer.
 This is compulsory for those using CPF to pay their instalments and optional for those who aren’t.

 For those buying private property, you’re on your own.
 Condo dwellers should check with their Management Corporation if fire insurance has been taken out by them on behalf of the entire condo.
-Other than that, do your research using MoneySmart’s Insurance Wizard to get an idea of which insurance companies are offering the best deals at the moment.
+Other than that, compare the best mortgage insurance plans to get an idea of which insurance companies are offering the best deals at the moment.

 Have you bought fire insurance or mortgage insurance to protect your own property purchase?
 Tell us in the comments!